Using the DISC Personality to Help Your Association Get Along and Get Things Done!

-Traits: Quiet, Introvert, Hard to Read, Controlling, Strong Opinions Below the Surface, Indirect, Risk-Assessing, Pessimistic, Continuity-Oriented, Fight-Oriented
+Traits: Quiet, introverted, Hard to Read, Controlling, Strong Opinions Below the Surface, Indirect, Risk-Assessing, Pessimistic, Continuity-Oriented, Fight-Oriented

-Weaknesses: Heavy Requirement to be Right, Analysis Paralysis, Overly Critical, Lack Compassion, Seek to Control Emotions
+Weaknesses: Heavy Requirement to be Right, Analysis Paralysis, Overly Critical, Lack of Compassion, Seeking to Control Emotions

 Decision Making: Want Just Facts, Data, Use Proven and Verified Knowledge, Logical